 Many of the ways an allergy or intolerance manifest in the body happen to be the same except that a food allergy triggers a measurable immune system response while a food intolerance does not.
-A food intolerance causes upset of the natural processes of the gut to the degree that symptoms will start to show both in the gut such as cramping and bloating to the more extreme leaky gut whose permeability has changed, to symptoms in other body tissues such as eczema of the skin.
+A food intolerance causes an upset of the natural processes of the gut to the degree that symptoms can start to show both in the gut (such as cramping and bloating) to the more extreme leaky gut whose permeability has changed, to symptoms in other body tissues such as eczema of the skin.

 How Long After I Eliminate a Food From my Diet Will it Take to be Out of my System?

-Typically three days and the food will be gone but the irritation caused by the offending foods may take weeks to resolve to a point where symptoms will no longer be felt.
-Symptoms that are shown such as eczema may take longer to resolve.
+It depends on the food, but typically three days and the food will be gone but the irritation caused by the offending foods may take weeks to resolve to a point where symptoms will no longer be felt.
+Some foods can remain in the system even longer!
+For example, symptoms that are shown such as eczema or dermatitis herpetiformis may take longer to resolve.
 After years of abusing the body with something it didn’t like, symptoms do not all disappear overnight.
 However, there will be a significant and immediate improvement for most that have always experienced immediate symptoms after ingesting an offending food.